NHSDigital/record-a-vaccination-guidance/app/managing-users.md

 Once you have added a new user, we'll automatically create a RAVS account and send them a welcome email to access the service.

-Okta allows new users to sign in and use RAVS.
+RAVS uses Okta to sign users in securely.

-* If users already have an Okta account for other NHS applications, their RAVS account will be added to their existing Okta account.
+* If users already have an Okta account, they can log in to RAVS as soon as they've received the welcome email, using their Okta username and password.
-* If users are new to Okta, they'll also receive an Okta email with instructions to set up their account.
+* If users are new to Okta, they'll also receive an email from Okta with instructions to set up their Okta account.
 They'll need to do this first to access RAVS.

 ## Adding a user to multiple organisations